Nigeria passport & NIS · Last verified: July 2026

 For online Nigerian passport applications at passport.immigration.gov.ng:

-- Background: plain white
+- Background: plain light-coloured, no distracting shadows

 New passport vs renewal — photo requirements differ